dherault/serverless-offline/README.md

 #### dockerNetwork

-When running Docker Lambda inside another Docker container, you may need to override network that Docker Lambda connects to in order to communicate with other containers.
+When running Docker Lambda inside another Docker container, you may need to override the network that Docker Lambda connects to in order to communicate with other containers.

 #### dockerReadOnly

 For certain programming languages and frameworks, it's desirable to be able to write to the filesystem for things like testing with local SQLite databases, or other testing-only modifications.
 For this, you can set `dockerReadOnly: false`, and this will allow local filesystem modifications.
-This does not strictly mimic AWS Lambda, as Lambda has a Read-Only filesystem, so this should be used as a last resort.
+This does not strictly mimic AWS Lambda, as Lambda has a read-only filesystem, so this should be used as a last resort.

 #### layersDir